lintopher0315/betterbnb/backend/scripts/testing/TESTING.md

 Multiple different personal google accounts were registered succesfully and able to login via Google.

+For future sprints we will need to connect login registration to our backend to save username information and link accoutns.
+This will be done in sprint 2.

 * User Story 3:
 As of 2/28/20, search bar autofill works correctly.
 Lists in alphabetical order/order of importance areas by letter.